smcueto/salientAlert/README.md

 ### A. Backend Data Base
 1. Download _*Mongo DB*_ [https://docs.mongodb.com/manual/installation/](https://docs.mongodb.com/manual/installation/)
-2. Start your back end server run `mongod` by running the shell command on seperate tab from your bash to navigate.
+1. Start your back end server run `mongod` by running the shell command on seperate tab from your bash to navigate.
-3. Get your back end server to listen by running `node server/server`
+3. Get your backend server to listen by running `yarn start` in your root directory
 4. See what is on your mongo database by running `mongo` on a seperate tab
 5. Do command `show dbs` to show collections
 6. `use salientalert` to use collection Salient alert